jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 Install and configure the plugin.

-Official plugin builds are not yet available, so you need to build the plugin `.hpi` from source.
-Please see the Development instructions below.
+- **Jenkins:** Compile the plugin `.hpi` from source, and upload to your Jenkins server.
+(Please see the Development instructions below.)
+- **Jenkins Evergreen:** Install this plugin on your Jenkins Evergreen server in the usual way.
+(This plugin is published to the Jenkins Incrementals repository).

 ### AWS IAM